 The crimes themselves, which involve several kidnappings, are riveting.
 They are played for stark realism.
 The sound effects are enhanced, car doors slamming, breaks being applied, etc. Also, the camera seems to be confined and only passively observes what transpires, relinquishing its power to the characters on screen.
 Underlying these sequences is rock music, a stylistic choice which at first feels like the film trying too hard, either to specify a time period or elucidate a tacky callback to Goodfellas (dir.
 Martin Scorsese).
 But it becomes something more when we see a radio playing the same music in Arquímedes’ house.
 The volume is cranked to muffle the sound of a woman’s screams in their basement.
 It’s a grim reminder of the times, that no matter how much culture cultivates, overpowering them are the horrible atrocities being committed in their midst.

-Last year saw two gangster films released, Legend (directed by Brian Helgeland) and Black Mass (directed by Scott Cooper).
+Last year saw two high profile gangster films released, Legend (directed by Brian Helgeland) and Black Mass (directed by Scott Cooper).
 Like The Clan, both films are well-acted docudramas, carrying to the screen histories and exploits that made for intriguing news headlines.
 But unlike The Clan, neither truly flowed, both had a lot to say about the true stories they depicted, but nothing to say as compelling cinema.
 Watching either was like reading a novel with a bunch of footnotes, without a cohesive storyline piecing them together.
 Whether The Clan was completely accurate or not is irrelevant, because as a film it simply works.
 The third act is perhaps the best segment in the film, forcing its characters to confront their morals in the face of imprisonment.
 It taps into the type of mentality no exposé or news story can provide.
 The Clan shows us evil being committed, but not before showing us the ugly human face behind the ugly inhuman one.